digital-asset/daml/docs/source/getting-started/app-architecture.rst

   :end-before: // APP_END

 An important tool in the design of our components is a React feature called `Hooks <https://reactjs.org/docs/hooks-intro.html>`_.
-Hooks allow you to share and update state across components, avoiding having to thread it through manually.
+Hooks allow you to share and update state across components, avoiding the need to thread it through manually.
-We take advantage of hooks in particular to share ledger state across components.
+We take advantage of hooks to share ledger state across components.
-We use custom :doc:`Daml React hooks </app-dev/bindings-ts/daml-react>` to query the ledger for contracts, create new contracts, and exercise choices.
-This is the library you will be using the most when interacting with the ledger [#f1]_ .
+Custom :doc:`Daml React hooks </app-dev/bindings-ts/daml-react>` query the ledger for contracts, create new contracts, and exercise choices.
+This is the library you will use most often when interacting with the ledger [#f1]_ .

 The ``useState`` hook (not specific to Daml) here keeps track of the user's credentials.
 If they are not set, we render the ``LoginScreen`` with a callback to ``setCredentials``.
-If they are set, then we render the ``MainScreen`` of the app.
+If they are set, we render the ``MainScreen`` of the app.
 This is wrapped in the ``DamlLedger`` component, a `React context <https://reactjs.org/docs/context.html>`_ with a handle to the ledger.

 Let's move on to more advanced uses of our Daml React library.